kazuho/wpbench/README.md

 Event | Description
 ----- | -----------
-unload | timing when the browser switches to the destination page (which will be blank at this moment) parsed &lt;head&gt; | when parsing of &lt;head&gt; completes (indicates that all scripts in head have been loaded) loaded CSS in &lt;head&gt; | when all the stylesheets in &lt;head&gt; have been loaded; this is essentially when the browser becomes capable of rendering something
+unload | timing when the browser switches to the destination page (which will be blank at this moment) head-parsed | when parsing of &lt;head&gt; completes (indicates that all scripts in head have been loaded) css-loaded | when all the stylesheets in &lt;head&gt; have been loaded; this is essentially when the browser becomes capable of rendering something
 DOMContentLoaded | timing when the entire HTML is laid out load | timing when all the downloads are complete